codingteam/horta-hell/README.md

 This script will take care of cloning or updating the source code of all embedded packages, (re-)compiling, (re-)installing and (re-)starting the services.

+### Manual update using the precompiled package
+Another variant is compiling the packages on another machine and manual copying them to the vagrant box.
+To do it, first compile the package (e.g using the `sbt clean assembly` command) and then copy it to `/opt/codingteam/horta-hell/horta-hell.jar`).
+After that, restart the service:

+    sudo restart horta-hell